 But, of course, being a rule-breaker to the end, Fleabag stole it back once she found it was based on her dead mother.

-We expected nothing less, Fleabag, we’ll miss you.
+We expected nothing less, Fleabag, you truly are one of a kind.

-Fleabag is available to watch on BBC Three iPlayer
+Fleabag is available to watch in the UK on BBC Three iPlayer